bguthrie/bguthrie.github.io/content/post/what-made-thoughtworks-work-part-1-why-it-matters/index.md

-+++
-date = '2024-11-26T17:47:44-05:00'
+---
+date: "2024-11-26T17:47:44-05:00"
-draft = false
+draft: false
-title = 'Thoughtworks and the invention of modern software engineering' image = 'muzammil-soorma-ayV1mD3HGyg-unsplash.jpg'
+title: "Thoughtworks and the invention of modern software engineering"
-+++
+image: "muzammil-soorma-ayV1mD3HGyg-unsplash.jpg"
+categories:
+  - history
+  - industry
+---

 ## The end of an era